-Progress monitoring for students in other subgroup of students falls in line with the process by which all PUC Inspire students are supported, namely through our robust instructional program, access to social and emotional support services through our Family Support Team(FST), a clear RTI process, and consistent parent/family engagement.
+Progress monitoring for students in other subgroup of students falls in line with the process by which all PUC Lakeview students are supported, namely through our robust instructional program, access to social and emotional support services through our Family Support Team(FST), a clear RTI process, and consistent parent/family engagement.
 All members of the Administrative, Curriculum, and Student Support services team collaborate with teachers and support staff to monitor student progress.
-Universal screeners are administered periodically to measure student progress and identify students that may be in need of further support or intervention.
-The FST process is used as a vehicle for teachers and support staff to initiative a referral if a particular student demonstrates need.
+Universal screeners are administered periodically to measure student progress is used as a vehicle for teachers and support staff to initiative a referral if a particular student demonstrates need.